northstarhana/northstarhana/content/Unreal Engine/Stop Live Coding.md

 We will see later that Live Coding can still be used with its Reinstancing capabilities disabled for a narrow (albeit useful) usecase.
 ## Adding a Class

+> [!Warning]
-**Ensure that there are no Unreal Editor processes running (if you ran the Editor previously, close it)**
+> Ensure that there are no Unreal Editor processes running (if you ran the Editor previously, close it)

 ### Rider
 * Right click a directory in the module we are working in (likely your Game module, the one named after your project in the solution tree)